circus-tent/circus/docs/source/configuration.rst

     **include**
         List of config files to include.
 You can use wildcards (`*`) to include particular schemes for your files.
-The paths are relative to the config file. (default: None) **include_dir**
+The paths are absolute or relative to the config file. (default: None) **include_dir**
         List of config directories.
 All files matching `*.ini` under each directory will be included.
-The paths are relative to the config file.
+The paths are absolute or relative to the config file. (default: None)
-        (default: None)
     **stream_backend**
         Defines the type of backend to use for the streaming.
 Possible values are **thread** or **gevent**. (default: thread)